 Grain futures closed mixed on Wednesday, with even gains unable to generate any significant momentum as markets are stuck in a mid-August lull.

 Other markets closed mixed.
-Investors sold stocks on Wall Street, taking the dollar lower as they found safe havens in gold and Treasuries.
+Investors sold stocks on Wall Street, taking the dollar lower as they found safe havens in gold and treasuries.
 A crop in crude oil inventories last week helped support crude oil, but the trade is also worried about potential for a hurricane to strike the Texas Gulf Coast by the end of the week.
 Midwest diesel prices spiked higher because production out of the Gulf Coast could be shuttered by the storm, draining supplies just as farmers start buying fuel for harvest.

-Preliminary volume estimates clocked in at around 314,000 bushels, down slightly from Tuesday’s tally of 326,081 bushels.
+Preliminary volume estimates clocked in at around 314,000 bu., down slightly from Tuesday’s tally of 326,081 bu.

-Preliminary volume estimates are around 128,000 bushels, down slightly from Tuesday’s total of 138,346 bushels.
+Preliminary volume estimates are around 128,000 bu., down slightly from Tuesday’s total of 138,346 bu.